 Admission and parking to the Maria Stein Country Fest are free.

-Maria Stein Country Fest in Maria Stein, Ohio: This is a family festival with all free entertainment featuring.
-For this year’s schedule, entertainment and headlining acts, click http://mscountryfest.com/.
+Maria Stein Country Fest in Maria Stein, Ohio: This is a family festival with free entertainment.
+For this year’s schedule, entertainment and headlining acts, click the web address above.
 There are several competitive events for all ages, a craft show, chainsaw carving and auction, a sand artist, tractor pulls, go-kart and a wide variety of foods, and much, much more.
-The festival has free admission, free parking, and all entertainment is free.

 Admission to the Urbana Historic Home & Garden Tour is $15.